icedman/dash2dock-lite/README.md

 * Gnome version (45.xx)
 * Dash2Dock Animated release number

-Also please check for any exceptions in the logs by running the following at the terminal:
+Check for any exceptions in the logs by running the following at the terminal:

 ```sh
 journalctl /usr/bin/gnome-shell -f -o cat